 The best time to go really depends on the weather and what kind of season you’re thinking that you want to take on the Kebnekaise hike.
 People have ventured up there in all the seasons.
 My hubby and I hiked up it in the middle of June this year.
 It felt like a good time for us since there wasn’t so many people.
 But that’s probably because they just recently said that you can travel within Sweden again.

 As we hiked up Kebnekaise, there was a couple of shallow streams we had to get over.
-Parts of the hike still had snow, but it was quickly melting away.
-On our way down, we did some sledding to ease the pain in our knees.
+Parts of the hike still had deep snow, but it was quickly melting away.
+On our way down the mountain, we did some sledding to ease the pain in our knees.
 If you plan on doing this, make sure to do it where you see other tracks.
 It wouldn’t be good to fall through the snow and into the streaming water below.

 Always check the weather.
 In this area, it drastically changes, so try to stay prepared.
 The two of us hiked to the Fjällstation and camped there for the night.
 The next day, we checked the weather and then decided to start our journey up the Kebnekaise hike.
 If it had been bad, we would have waited it out in the valley.
 So, we took off a few days extra just in case we ran into bad weather.